ferend/drag-and-drop-control/README.md

 # drag-and-drop-control
-A drag and drop control repository with different design pattern implementation
+A drag and drop control repository with different design pattern implementation.
+Codes are under _Project file in Assets.